Summer Session Employment

 Independent Study

 Faculty members may receive compensation for supervising independent study.
 Students must have registered and paid for an independent study course.
 The amount that may be claimed is $100 per credit hour per student.
-To qualify for this type of pay, the faculty member must not be on a twelve-month contract, and the entire summer payment may not exceed 1/3 of the wages for the previous academic year.
+To qualify for this type of pay, the faculty member must not be on a 12-month contract, and the entire summer payment may not exceed 1/3 of the wages for the previous academic year.
 A request for remuneration must be approved by the academic dean or summer chair of the faculty member's school or department.

 Request for Remuneration